 Born in 1810, Marshall followed in his father’s footsteps by becoming a skilled carpenter and wheelwright.
 When his father died in 1834, he headed westward, spending some time in Illinois and Indiana before settling in Missouri.
-There, he contracted malaria and at the advice of his doctor, he moved westward again.
+There, he contracted malaria, and at his doctor’s advice, he moved westward again.

 In July 1845, he arrived in the Sacramento Valley and began to work for John Sutter as a carpenter.
-Fairing well there, he improved his economic prospects, purchasing a ranch, and began to raise cattle.
-In 1846, he joined John C. Fremont’s California Battalion and participated in the Bear Flag Revolt, a bid to seize control of California from Mexican control.
+Fairing well there, he improved his economic prospects, purchased a ranch, and began to raise cattle.
+In 1846, he joined John C. Fremont’s California Battalion and participated in the Bear Flag Revolt, a bid to seize California from Mexican control.

-When he returned to his land, he found his cattle had been stolen and he was forced to sell his land.
+When he returned to his land, he found his cattle had been stolen, and he was forced to sell his land.
 He then formed a partnership with John Sutter to build a sawmill.
-It was at the sawmill that, on January 24, 1848, he discovered gold in the water flow through the mill’s tailrace.
+It was at the sawmill that, on January 24, 1848, he discovered gold in the water flowing through the mill’s tailrace.
 He immediately advised Sutter, who swore all his employees to secrecy.
-But, the “news” was just too big, and in no time it leaked out.
+But the “news” was just too big, and in no time, it leaked out.